JacquesCarette/Drasil/code/Drasil.md

 - **drasil-lang**: the language of used to describe basic knowledge
 - **drasil-code**: representation of output programming languages
 - **drasil-printers**: representation of output rendering languages, and renderers
-- **drasil data**: actual Drasil knowledge, represented in the Drasil language
+- **drasil data**: actual knowledge, represented in the Drasil language
 - **drasil-docLang**: the language of documents
 - **drasil-gen**: the actual top-level generators, which interprets recipes and generates everything
 - **drasil-example**: our current examples

 So we can in turn dig into each package in more depth.